DavidRandallPeters/UnrealEngine/UE4_010_Labyrinth1F_Upgrade.md

 <br>

+The marble now rolls around inside our labyrinth.

-If you find that your marble gets snagged, take the time to apply multiple *BoxSimplified Collisions*, as mentioned above.
+If you find that your marble gets snagged on the Collision we made, take the time to apply multiple *BoxSimplified Collisions*, as mentioned above.

-You may find that the marble still clips through the floor sometimes.
-This will likely happen when you rotate the board too quickly..
+You may find that the marble still clips through the floor sometimes - this will likely happen when you rotate the board too quickly.

-The marble is on one side of the floor in one frame, and on the other side the next.
+Simply put, the marble is on one side of the floor in one frame, and on the other side the next.

 I'll offer a quick maybe-fix right now.. but we'll come back and fix bugs like these later in the piece.